Car Insurance for 16 Year Old Male Drivers — Finding Best Rates

 Insurance is important – especially for high-risk drivers

-The law sets your car insurance requirements – Is that all that’s needed?
+The law sets car minimum insurance requirements – Is that all that’s needed?

 State laws require a minimum level of insurance coverage.
-In most states, a car cannot be registered without proof of insurance or financial responsibility.
+In most states, a car cannot be registered without proof of insurance.

 Each state sets its own minimum auto insurance requirements.
 Many of these requirements were set years ago when the coverage was perfectly adequate.
 However, cost of automobiles has increased, accident repair costs have zoomed, medical costs have skyrocketed, and personal injury lawsuit settlement amounts have exploded.
 Some states’ requirements, such as those in Pennsylvania, are a low 15/30/5.
 This means if you caused an accident and totaled someone’s car, your insurance only pays $5000 to the other party.
-If the other party was driving a brand new $60,000 Lexus, you would be about $55,000 short when that party sued you to replace their car.
+If the other party was driving a brand new $60,000 Lexus, you would be $55,000 short when that party sued you to replace their car.
+And $5000 won’t even pay the hospital cost of repairing a broken arm.

 How much does car insurance cost for a 16 year old male driver?